Mirantis/northshore/README.md

 ## Install
 TBD .. for more information, please visit the doc directory.
-* If you have a GOLANG environment, and $GOPATH/bin in your PATH, go to the northshore source directory and:
+* If you have a GOLANG environment, and $GOPATH/bin in your PATH you could run:
-  * `go install`
+  * `go get github.com/Mirantis/northshore/cmd/nshore`
   * `nshore`
   * `nshore run local`